 Maintaining Your Self-Esteem

-The main thing to remember is that we're talking about unfair criticism here rather than constructive feedback.
-Sometimes the criticism is unfair because it's simply incorrect.
+Sometimes, criticism is unfair because it's simply incorrect.
 And on other occasions, it's unfair because it's about something that has no bearing on how you do your job.
-Either way, remember that it indicates shortcomings in your critic rather in you.
+Either way, remember that it indicates shortcomings in your critic, not in you.

 If you find you continue to dwell on it, though, use the techniques of thought awareness, rational thinking and positive thinking to clarify in your own mind that you, your skills and your actions did not deserve the criticism they received.

 There's a big difference between fair and unfair criticism, but sometimes the line between the two is hard to see.
 Fair criticism can help you to grow and learn, while unfair criticism can drag you down.

 It's natural to react strongly to unjust criticism, but this is rarely a wise career move.
 Stay calm, get your critic to repeat the comments, and show that you understand them.
 If the criticism is based on a misunderstanding or a different perspective, you should be able to resolve the problem.

 In more complicated situations, particularly when your critic is your boss, you should schedule a meeting to discuss the criticism in full.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!